 Sampling: Tension Relaxation within Water Column of Xylem Conduits

-To begin this procedure, enclose a branch and leaves for sampling [1] with a black plastic bag to equilibrate the water potential between xylem and leaves [2].
+To begin this procedure, enclose a branch and leaves for sampling [1] with a black plastic bag to equilibrate the water potential between xylem and leaves, more than two hours before sampling [2].

 MED: Talent approaches the work area with a black plastic bag in hand.
 The branch/leaves for sampling should be clearly on the lab bench.